Biyi Afonja

 Biyi Afonja (born 1935) is a Nigerian academic and retired professor of Statistics at the Department of Statistics, University of Ibadan.
 He is the first Nigerian to be President of African Statistical Association.

 Education

 He started his educational journey at All Saints' School, Araromi Orita then proceed to Government College, Ibadan for his secondary school.
-His higher education took him to The University College, Ibadan (now University of Ibadan, Nigeria) with Bsc. degree in Mathematics, University of Aberdeen, Scotland with a Diploma in Statistics and University of Wisconsin, USA with a PhD in Statistics.
+His higher education took him to The University College, Ibadan (now University of Ibadan, Nigeria) with a BSc degree in Mathematics, University of Aberdeen, Scotland with a Diploma in Statistics and University of Wisconsin, USA with a PhD in Statistics.